 Instructions

-- Cut the chicken into bite size pieces and add them to a large bowl.
-Toss the chicken pieces in the garlic, grated parm, black pepper, and red pepper.
+• Toss the chicken pieces in the garlic, grated parmesan, black pepper, and red pepper.

-- Once the chicken is finished cooking, add the pasta and cheese sauce to the pan.
+• Once the chicken is finished cooking, add the pasta and cheese sauce to the pan.
 Stir until everything is evenly mixed.
-Add everything to the baking dish and smooth out the top.
+(If the cheese is a little stringy, you can add a few tablespoons of milk, working everything together over low heat.)

 Notes